datastax-cda/astra-cdc-to-BigQuery-sink/README.md

     ![image](https://user-images.githubusercontent.com/41307386/225462888-4b3a5144-d686-4b52-915b-cb37a7535e73.png)

 ## Create BigQuery streaming sink

 As of this posting, the BigQuery streaming sink is in an "experimental" state, meaning it hasn't been fully tested or certified.
 Currently, creating the sink using the UI does not result in a functioning sink - so the sink needs to be created with the pulsar-admin CLI.

+Reference for utilizing the pulsar-admin CLI with Astra is found in this Astra Streaming Demo [repo](https://github.com/chrisjohnson16/astra-streaming-demo).

+Reference for the Pulsar BigQuery sink connector, which is used by Astra, is available in this [repo](https://github.com/datastax/pulsar-3rdparty-connector/tree/master/pulsar-connectors/bigquery).